w3c/w3c-website-redesign-documentation/_posts/2020-07-21-our-proposed-w3c-site-map.md

 ---
 layout: post
-title: Our proposed W3C site map
+title: Our proposal for a new W3C site Information Architecture
 categories:
   - Information Architecture
 description: A summary of the problems with the current site navigation and how